crosszamirski/guided-I2I/README.md

-# Image-to-Image Diffusion with Weak Labels
+# Class-Guided Image-to-Image Diffusion
-Implementation of a model which combines image-to-image and label guided denoising diffusion probabilistic models.
+Implementation of our paper which combines image-to-image and label guided denoising diffusion probabilistic models.